Diabetes and Your Blood Pressure

 Lower your blood pressure

 Hypertension is blood pressure that stays high over time.
 Most people with it feel fine.
 The only way to know you have hypertension is to check your blood pressure.
-These six tips can lower your blood pressure, which can protect your kidneys and heart:
+These 6 tips can lower your blood pressure, which can protect your kidneys and heart:

 Your doctor may also prescribe blood pressure medicine.
 Next time you see your doctor, make a list of questions to discuss the right plan for you.